+2028 Term Loan.
 In July 2022, the Credit Agreement was further amended to provide for an additional \$400.0 million of second tranche term loans (the "2028 Term Loan").
-Loans under the 2028 Term Loan in an aggregate principal amount of \$250.0 million were drawn in July 2022, concurrently with the closing of such amendment, and the remaining \$150 million was drawn in October 2022.
-Such amendment also amended the applicable margin grid such that the applicable pricing for all borrowings under the Credit Agreement is based on the credit rating of the Company's long-term senior unsecured non-credit enhanced debt for borrowed money (subject to a single step-down in the applicable pricing if the Company achieves a consolidated leverage ratio that is less than 0.35 to 1:00 while maintaining a credit rating of BBB/Baa2 from S&P, Moody's and/or Fitch), and reset the accordion feature to maintain the \$600.0 million availability thereunder.
+Loans under the 2028 Term Loan in an aggregate principal amount of \$250.0 million were drawn in July 2022, concurrently with the closing of such amendment, and the remaining \$150.0 million was drawn in October 2022.
+Such amendment also amended the applicable margin grid such that the applicable pricing for all borrowings under the Credit Agreement is based on the credit rating of the Company's long-term senior unsecured non-credit enhanced debt for borrowed money (and, specific to borrowings under the Revolving Credit Facility and 2028 Term Loan only, subject to a single step-down in the applicable pricing if the Company achieves a consolidated leverage ratio that is less than 0.35 to 1:00 while maintaining a credit rating of BBB/Baa2 from S&P, Moody's and/or Fitch).

+2029 Term Loan.
 In August 2023, the Credit Agreement was further amended to provide for an additional \$450.0 million of term loans (the "2029 Term Loan").
 Concurrently with the closing of such amendment, loans under the 2029 Term Loan in an aggregate principal amount of \$250.0 million were drawn, a portion of which was used to pay off the 2024 Term Loan in full.
+Amounts previously borrowed and repaid under the 2024 Term Loan cannot be reborrowed.
+The Company accounted for the repayment of the 2024 Term Loan as a debt extinguishment and recorded a \$0.1 million loss on debt extinguishment during the year ended December 31, 2023.

-Additional loans under the 2029 Term Loan were drawn in an aggregate principal amount of \$125.0 million in September 2023 and \$75.0 million in October 2023.
+Additional loans under the 2029 Term Loan were drawn in an aggregate principal amount of \$125.0 million in September 2023 and \$75.0 million in October 2023, pursuant to a delayed funding feature.
 The 2029 Term Loan has an original maturity of three years, which may be extended, at the Operating Partnership's election, to February 2029 by exercising two one-year extension options and a six-month extension option.
-The 2029 Term Loan will initially bear interest at an annual rate of applicable Adjusted Term SOFR plus an applicable margin.
+The 2029 Term Loan bears interest at an annual rate of applicable Adjusted Term SOFR plus an applicable margin.